 - Physical health

 Although they may vary in intensity, expected withdrawal symptoms are:

 - Grand Mal Seizures (in severe cases)

 Now that you know how your body metabolizes alcohol and how quickly that may occur, it is critical that you self-assess and ask yourself whether your drinking habits have become a problem.
 If you experience symptoms of withdrawal and notice patterns of alcoholism in your life, it is crucial that you get help immediately.

-As you may likely know, withdrawal symptoms can be quite unpleasant, so it is recommended that you safely detox at an inpatient alcohol treatment facility such as Beach House Recovery.
+As you may likely know, withdrawal symptoms can be quite unpleasant, so it is recommended that you safely detox at an Florida inpatient treatment facility such as Florida Rehab.
 There, you can receive the treatment and assistance you need under the protective watch of medical professionals.
 For severe cases, we also offer long term residential treatment options as well.